emartech/android-emarsys-sdk/sample/README.md

 ## Getting started with the released SDK

-1. Clone the project from [here](https://github.com/emartech/android-emarsys-sdk)
+1. Clone the project from [here](https://github.com/emartech/android-emarsys-sdk).
-2. Run `./gradlew build` in the terminal in the root directory of the repository
+2. Run `./gradlew build` in the terminal in the root directory of the repository.

 > __`Note`__
 >